Kitty Wells: Personal life

-Wells married Johnnie Wright in 1937.
-Kitty and Johnnie had three children, Ruby, Bobby, and Carol Sue, eight grandchildren, 12 great-grandchildren, and seven great-great-grandchildren.
+Wells married Johnnie Wright in 1937; they had three children, Ruby, Bobby, and Carol Sue, eight grandchildren, 12 great-grandchildren, and seven great-great-grandchildren.
 Carol Sue released a single with Wells in the mid '50s, titled "How Far Is Heaven", which peaked at No. 11 on the Billboard Country Chart.

-While two of Wells' children pursued music careers, Carol Sue did not, but she was married to Nashville Music Row executive John Sturdivant Sr. and recorded numerous songs with her family, including performing with Ruby as The Wright Sisters.
+While two of Wells' children pursued music careers, Carol Sue did not, but she was married to Nashville Music Row executive John Sturdivant Sr. and recorded numerous songs with her family, including performing with Ruby as the Wright Sisters.
 Ruby recorded an album for the Kapp label and was a member of 'Nita, Rita, and Ruby.
 Bobby recorded albums for both Decca and ABC.
 Wells and her husband were lifelong members of the Church of Christ.
-The couple celebrated their 70th wedding anniversary in 2007 by visiting the small courthouse at which they were married in Franklin, Kentucky.
-Kitty and Johnnie were married 74 years before Johnnie's death in 2011.
+The couple celebrated their 70th wedding anniversary in 2007 by visiting the small courthouse where they were married in Franklin, Kentucky.
+Kitty and Johnnie were married 74 years at Johnnie's death in 2011.